ClickCease Control Garden Insects Naturally | San Francisco | Arborist Now - Arborist Now

 • Delay planting

-• Hand-pick cutworms curled below soil surface
+• Hand-pick cutworms curled below the soil surface

-Colorado Potato
+Striped Colorado Potato Beetle

 Colorado Potato Beetle